 So, recently, I decided to make this new and exciting version of a Southern classic.
 I walked around my local grocery store, full of enthusiasm for low calorie cheddar and cottage cheese, but alas, I couldn’t find any—or maybe, I just didn’t look hard enough.
 Anyway, this mac and cheese has broccoli in it, and I was using low-fat milk—I figured that was healthy enough.
 After all, I AM a Southerner, and I wanted to give this new mac and cheese every opportunity to taste like home.

 Well, I have to say, I was happy with my decision regarding the use of regular, full-fat cheddar and cottage cheese, because this dish turned out GREAT!
-During dinner, Farmguy and I both stopped a number of times to gush, “This is SO good!”
+During dinner, I stopped a number of times to gush, “This is SO good!”
 It was delightful—really creamy and delicious, and the cottage cheese added a nice texture.
 Also, the broccoli relieved my guilt…just a little bit.
-I would definitely make this mac and cheese again, especially since there’s a holiday coming up soon!
+I would definitely make this mac and cheese again, especially since the holidays are coming up soon!

 Makeover Broccoli Mac and Cheese